scribbleboyed/game/README.md

 ## Game Engine

-Pokescapemon was developed using sprite animations on HTML5 Canvas with CSS and Javascript/JQuery.
+Pokescape was developed using sprite animations on HTML5 Canvas with CSS and Javascript/JQuery.
+The game engine was created as part of the project.
+No third party game engine frameworks were used.